RoaringBitmap/roaring-rs/README.md

 ### Benchmarking

-It is recommended to run the `cargo bench` command inside of the `benchmarks` directory.
+It is recommended to run the `cargo bench` command.
-This directory contains a library that is dedicated to benchmarking the Roaring library by using a set of [real-world datasets][].
+The [benchmarks directory](./benchmarks) contains a library that is dedicated to benchmarking the Roaring library by using a set of [real-world datasets][].
 It is also advised to run the benchmarks on a bare-metal machine, running them on the base branch and then on the contribution PR branch to better see the changes.

 Those benchmarks are designed on top of the Criterion library,